platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

 5. Enter a threshold.
 6. Click **Create alert**.

-To edit or delete a billing alert, click the billing alert button in the **Overview** tab:
+Note that you can edit or delete a billing alert by clicking the billing alert button in the **Overview** tab:
 ![Billing alert button in the Console](/images/billing/billing-alert-button.png "0.1")

 ## Track resource usage on a project